intercom

 But there is an assessment that a qualified ADHD specialist, whether that’s a psychiatrist or other healthcare professional, performs looking for a set of ADHD symptoms.

-To get an accurate diagnosis a standard ADHD assessment usually includes:
+To get an accurate diagnosis standard ADHD testing usually includes:

 • A series of interviews with an appropriate healthcare professional